acse-hvs119/pyTRACK-CMIP6/README.md

 make utils
 ```

+#### Installing pyTRACK-CMIP6

+Note that installation only needs to be completed once.

-After that, in order to run Python 3 and install the necessary dependencies for pyTRACK-CMIP6, a Python virtual environment is needed.
+In order to run Python 3 and install the necessary dependencies for pyTRACK-CMIP6, a Python virtual environment is needed.
 To create one and activate it, please follow the steps below:
 ```
 module load jaspy
 python -m venv --system-site-packages [/path/to/my_virtual_env] source [/path/to/my_virtual_env]/bin/activate
 ```
-To activate it in every session afterwards, only the last line is needed.

 Once the Python virtual environment is set up and activated, follow the installation steps from above, in the "Installation Guide" section, from the beginning, to install pyTRACK-CMIP6 in your virtual environment.
 Make sure that the pyTRACK-CMIP6 python module and its dependencies are installed before use.